ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

-Beta limitations : You can create only 1 project per location.
+{{site.data.keyword.codeenginefull}} Beta limitations : You can create only 1 project per location.
 All projects and all their contents are automatically deleted after 7 days.
 [Learn more](https://{DomainName}/docs/codeengine?topic=codeengine-kn-limits#kn-limits_experimental)
 {: tip}
 <!--#/istutorial#-->

-In this tutorial, you will learn about {{site.data.keyword.cloud_notm}} Code Engine by deploying an image classification application.
-You will create a Code Engine project, target the project and deploy Code Engine components - applications, jobs to the project.
-You will learn how to bind {{site.data.keyword.cloud_notm}} services to your Code Engine components.
-You will also understand the auto-scaling capability of Code Engine where instances are scaled up or down (to zero) based on incoming workload.
+In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying an image classification application.
+You will create a {{site.data.keyword.codeengineshort}} project, target the project and deploy {{site.data.keyword.codeengineshort}} components - applications, jobs to the project.
+You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} components.
+You will also understand the auto-scaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.
 {:shortdesc}

-{{site.data.keyword.cloud_notm}} Code Engine provides a platform to unify the deployment of all of your container-based applications.
-Whether those applications are functions, traditional 12-factor apps, batch workloads(run-to-completion) or any other container-based workloads, if they can be bundled into a container image, then Code Engine can host and manage them for you - all on a Kubernetes-based infrastructure.
-And Code Engine does this without the need for you to learn, or even know about, Kubernetes.
-The Code Engine experience is designed so that you can focus on writing code and not on the infrastructure needed to host it.
+{{site.data.keyword.codeenginefull_notm}} provides a platform to unify the deployment of all of your container-based applications.
+Whether those applications are functions, traditional 12-factor apps, batch workloads(run-to-completion) or any other container-based workloads, if they can be bundled into a container image, then {{site.data.keyword.codeengineshort}} can host and manage them for you - all on a Kubernetes-based infrastructure.
+And {{site.data.keyword.codeengineshort}} does this without the need for you to learn, or even know about, Kubernetes.
+The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure needed to host it.
 It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).

-Code Engine helps developers by hiding many of the complex tasks like configuration, dependency management etc., Code Engine simplifies container-based management and enables you to concentrate on writing code.
+{{site.data.keyword.codeengineshort}} helps developers by hiding many of the complex tasks like configuration, dependency management etc., {{site.data.keyword.codeengineshort}} simplifies container-based management and enables you to concentrate on writing code.
 It also makes available many of the features of a serverless platform, such as "scale-to-zero".

 ## Objectives
 {: #image-classification-code-engine.hidden-objectives}

-* Understand {{site.data.keyword.cloud_notm}} Code Engine and how it simplifies the developer experience.
+* Understand {{site.data.keyword.codeenginefull}} and how it simplifies the developer experience.
-* Understand how easy it is to deploy and scale an application using Code Engine.
+* Understand how easy it is to deploy and scale an application using {{site.data.keyword.codeengineshort}}.
 * Learn the use of jobs to execute run to completion workloads.